 The NJBAC can assist you in navigating the difficult process and keep you in compliance.

 Understand Development Restrictions for Regional and Special Development Areas

 There are additional development restrictions in regions administered by the Pinelands Commission and The Hackensack Meadowlands District.
 If your property is within a special planning region the NJBAC can assist you in navigating the regulatory process.

-A Certificate of Need is a regulatory process that governs the construction, relocation, or renovation of certain healthcare facilities.
-The Certificate of Need program helps ensure that new facilities, or the expansion of existing facilities, meet the needs of the community.
+A Certificate of Need is a regulatory process governing the construction, relocation, or renovation of certain healthcare facilities.
+The Certificate of Need program helps ensure new facilities, or the expansion of existing facilities, meet the needs of the community.
 This helps to avoid investment in duplicate facilities.